51Degrees/documentation/src/concepts/configuration/builders/elementbuilder.md

 @endsnippet
 @startsnippet{dotnet}
 In .NET, the user is free to define methods on the builder as they wish.
-However, if they want to take advantage of the Pipeline's @buildfromconfiguration method then they must follow certain rules:
+However, if they want to take advantage of the @Pipeline's @buildfromconfiguration method then they must follow certain rules:

 1. A configuration method on an **element builder** must have one and only one parameter.
 2. The builder must have at least one method named 'Build' which returns an instance that implements IFlowElement.
-3. The types of any parameters on configuration methods and Build methods must be string or have a static 'TryParse' method.
+3. The types of any parameters on configuration methods and build methods must be string or have a static 'TryParse' method.
 This can be an extension method if needed.
 It is used to parse the string value from the configuration file.
 @endsnippet